usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/ImmediateForwardPlugin/README.md

 - The **PSID** carried by the SPDU is sent instead.
 For NTCIP 1218, the PSID is written to the immediate forward table row on every send rather than only at startup, so a row shared by configured and SPDU traffic always broadcasts under the PSID belonging to the message currently in it.
-- **signMessages** is ignored for SPDUs and treated as `true`.
+- **signMessages** is ignored for SPDUs and treated as `true`, whatever the connection is configured with.
 The payload is already signed, so RSU4.1 connections always send `Signature=True` and NTCIP 1218 sends always set `rsuIFMOptions` to `0x80`.
-If the connection is configured with `signMessages` set to `false`, the SPDU is still forwarded as signed and a warning is logged, at most once every 30 seconds per connection.
 Like the PSID, the options bit is written on every NTCIP 1218 send rather than only at startup, so a row shared by configured and SPDU traffic is always marked correctly for the message currently in it.
 - **enableHsm** is ignored for SPDUs.
 The plugin never asks the HSM to sign an already secured message.
 - **channel** is taken from the message configuration when set, otherwise from the DSRC metadata on